Offering Autonomy, Flexibility and Support

 - Tax-free employee reimbursement for expenses, such as the cost of psychotherapy or training

 - The opportunity to continue at Grateful Heart for two years once you become licensed

 - Attentive service by a dedicated staff

 To help you launch a successful private practice

-During your first four to six months as an intern, you will receive weekly supervision with your cohort, as well as the support of our staff to launch a practice that truly reflects your personal aspirations and goals.
+During your first four to six months as an Associate, you will receive weekly supervision with your cohort, as well as the support of our staff to launch a practice that truly reflects your personal aspirations and goals.
 Once this period concludes, you can choose to participate in the workshops, training opportunities and community events, as well as the other professional support and development opportunities we offer.
 You can choose how much you wish to participate, depending on your interests and needs.
 Our internship offers flexibility, autonomy and support, custom tailored to your particular situation, interests and needs.

 FREQUENTLY ASKED QUESTIONS

 Can I retain my current caseload if I am transferring from an agency or school clinic?
 Your current clients can join you at Grateful Heart after you leave your current placement site.
 In addition to providing continuity of care for your clients, this will allow you to begin Grateful Heart with an established caseload.
 It will also provide you with opportunities for longer term client retention: a benefit for both you and your clients.

 How is your internship structured financially?
 Our internship is structured to provide you with the maximum opportunity for earning.
 We collect a monthly fee from each Associate to cover our costs, but operate on as lean a budget as possible, so as much of what you collect in client fees can be disbursed to you as income once you become an employee.